Pine Line Trail: Description

 The Pine Line is open for non-motorized use such as bicycling, hiking, and jogging from April 1 through November 30.
-Snowmobiles and ATV's are allowed on the trail from December 1 through March 31.
-There are no fees for annual use.
+Snowmobiles and ATVs are allowed on the trail from December 1 through March 31.
+There are no fees for use.

 Annual events are scheduled on the trail such as the Dairyland Marathon and Volksmarsch, which is held on the fourth Saturday of April.